11. Yubari King Melons

 Origin : regions of the Caspian and Black Seas

 Weirdly shaped with a strong smell and covered in dirt and grime, these fungi bring in thousands of dollars a pound.
 The “white truffle” or also known as “white gold” or “white diamonds”, grows naturally in the earth and is found mainly in the Piedmont region in northern Italy and, most famously, in the countryside around the cities of Alba.

 White truffles are so valuable because they are extremely rare.
-The unique flavour and smell of white truffles cannot be artificially reproduced, and, unlike varieties of black truffle, they cannot be cultivated.
+The unique flavor and smell of white truffles cannot be artificially reproduced, and, unlike varieties of black truffles, they cannot be cultivated.

 The record price paid for a single white truffle was set in December 2007, when Macau casino owner Stanley Ho paid US$330,000 for 1.5 kilograms of it.

 Origin : Alba of Scotland and Piedmont region of Italy.

 Price : US$13,000/kg